Lead for Life Sciences, Business Consulting, Grant Thornton

-Transformative patient care is achieved by advances in treatment that improve patient outcomes or quality of life through developing innovative, novel products that treat previously untreated illnesses (usually due to complexity) or by radically improving existing treatments.
+Transformative patient care is achieved by advances in treatment that improve patient outcomes or quality of life.
+This through developing innovative, novel products that treat previously untreated illnesses (usually due to complexity) or by radically improving existing treatments.

-Ireland provides a world-class base for life sciences’ product development.
+Ireland provides in fact a world-class base for life sciences’ product development.
 All of the top ten most innovative pharmaceutical companies have operations in Ireland.
-Seven of these have facilities that are involved in the manufacture of medicinal products that can help treat or even cure complex medical needs in key treatment areas such as oncology, cardiology, rheumatology and diabetes.
+Seven of these have facilities that are involved in the manufacture of medicinal products.
+Those can help treat or even cure complex medical needs in key treatment areas such as oncology, cardiology, rheumatology and diabetes.

 Innovative medicines personalise patient care?

-Innovative medicines can have a transformative effect on a patient’s quality of life.
-Ireland is host to a multi-million euro study, “The Irish Personalised Approach to the Treatment of Haemophilia (iPATH)”, which is jointly conducted by the Royal College of Surgeons in Ireland, Science Foundation Ireland and Shire in partnership with the Irish Haemophilia Society.
+Innovative medicines can by all means have a transformative effect on a patient’s quality of life.
+Ireland is host to a multi-million euro study, “The Irish Personalised Approach to the Treatment of Haemophilia (iPATH)”.
+Which is jointly conducted by the Royal College of Surgeons in Ireland, Science Foundation Ireland and Shire in partnership with the Irish Haemophilia Society.

-The study is developing innovative approaches to improving the treatment of haemophilia by looking at genomic differences in haemophilia patients, which could potentially open the door to the personalisation of therapies.
+The study is developing innovative approaches to improving the treatment of haemophilia.
+This by looking at genomic differences in haemophilia patients, which as a result could potentially open the door to the personalisation of therapies.
 Novel products for haemophilia, such as extended half-life products, can reduce the annual amount of infusions needed by 59%.
 This can drastically increase the quality of life of the patient.

 AI can improve efficiency in getting drugs to market

 Artificial intelligence (AI) and machine learning present opportunities to improve both healthcare delivery and patient outcomes.
 According to the Financial Times in 2018, 15 life sciences companies added AI to their drug discovery processes.
-AI has the potential to reduce the inefficiency of drug development, which can cost billions of euros and take many years to get a product to market.
-Any technique that can reduce costs and speed up development timelines will have a profound effect on patient care, as it will allow innovative therapies to reach the patient at a faster rate.
+AI has the potential to reduce the inefficiency of drug development.
+Which can cost billions of euros and take many years to get a product to market.
+Any technique that can reduce costs and speed up development timelines will have a profound effect on patient care.
+It will also allow innovative therapies to reach the patient at a faster rate.